fooltowise/NeroNotes/Nero's Notes/DiaSorin - Distribution and Pricing.md

 Companies like bioMérieux are more traditional and driven by certain individuals.
 I have seen companies who were able to move very quickly, like Danaher for example.
 Comparing the Thermo and Danaher models, Thermo acquire a company and put their flag up on day two.
 Very often they destroy the company culture and the integration process fails.
 Danaher keep the acquired company decentralized, speeding up both the integration and acquisition process.

-The decentralized model like Danaher, [[Addtech]] or AddLife makes sense, because you gain from the knowledge of your acquired companies.
+The decentralized model like Danaher, [[Addtech]] or [[AddLife]] makes sense, because you gain from the knowledge of your acquired companies.
 Rather than destroying that, you get motivated people who contribute to the continued growth of the company, which is fundamental.

 ### You have hit on a very important point.
-I have generally avoided companies who grow primarily through acquisition, which was the main reason why I set aside both [[Addtech]] and AddLife.
+I have generally avoided companies who grow primarily through acquisition, which was the main reason why I set aside both [[Addtech]] and [[AddLife]].
 You said acquisitions are fine, as long as they are decentralized which allows them to do it more often.
 My fear is that it works until it no longer does, meaning they overpay for an acquisition or there are cultural issues or some other breakdown.
-I am more curious from the [[Addtech]], AddLife viewpoint, not necessarily bioMérieux or DiaSorin?
+I am more curious from the [[Addtech]], [[AddLife]] viewpoint, not necessarily bioMérieux or DiaSorin?

 At [[Addtech]], we not only grew by acquisition but most importantly organically.
 The first priority was always organic growth, then acquisition.
 If your target growth is 15% or 20% per year, it is difficult to grow organically so fast, if you are not a very niche market. [[Addtech]] was established in 1906 and have acquired more than 400 companies.
 They have a good model but nothing compared to Danaher who buy much bigger companies.
 They are not very agile because they bought Beckman and Leica which are very big companies.
 Conversely, look at Siemens with DPC or Bayer; they acquired those companies and are still struggling with integration 10 or 15 years later.